 A smile will always look good on your face.
 In fact, one of the standard ways to relieve stress is by simply smiling.
 However, not everyone is confident with their smiles, so they rarely do it.
 This is usually the case for those who have physical deformations, such as those with cleft palates.
 For some, they are just conscious with their yellowish teeth.

 If you belong in the former case, we assure you that yellow teeth are entirely normal, and you should not be too conscious of it.
 As long as you brush and floss correctly, your teeth should have no problems at all, even if it has a yellowish hue.
 If that does not convince you, you can buy a teeth whitening kit or ask your dentist to turn your teeth into pearly whites, but it would surely cost you a lot.

 Hence, we’ve made this article give you some tips to make your teeth look whiter naturally without spending much.

 #1 Use Baking Soda

-If you are into cleaning, you would probably already know the incredible effects of baking soda.
-This cheap ingredient can be found in almost every cleaning tips and blog on the internet.
+If you are into cleaning, you will probably already know the incredible effects of baking soda.
+This cheap ingredient can be found in almost every cleaning tip and blog on the internet.
 More than its cleaning properties, baking soda is also widely acclaimed for its whitening properties.

 On the brighter side, toothpaste containing baking soda is reportedly much more effective in making teeth whiter than those that do not have it as an ingredient.
 This way, it might be best to use baking soda after brushing or just buy toothpaste with baking soda so you won’t do too much work.